- Appellate Litigation

 - B.S.
 Applied Mathematics, 2012 with highest honors

 U.S. District Court for the Northern District of Georgia

 U.S. District Court for the District of Columbia

-U.S. Courts of Appeal for the Ninth, Tenth, and Eleventh Circuits
+U.S. Courts of Appeal for the Ninth and Tenth Circuits

 Michael S. Qin

 Michael is a member of KCO’s complex commercial litigation and class action defense team.
 Prior to joining KCO, Michael served as an Assistant U.S. Attorney in the Northern District of Georgia and as an Honors Program Attorney at the Federal Communications Commission, worked at two nationally recognized law firms, and clerked for then-Judge Neil Gorsuch on the Tenth Circuit.